Siemens & Halske: British Empire

 Carl Wilhelm Siemens represented the company in Great Britain.
 They developed a cable-manufacturing plant in Woolwich.

 Russian Empire

 Carl Heinrich von Siemens represented the company in Russia.
 He established the Russian branch of the company in 1853, gaining a contract to build the telegraph system.
 In 1886 they obtained permission to establish the Obshchestvo Elektricheskogo Osveshcheniia (Company for Electric Lighting), also known as the 1886 Company.

 In the 20th century

 When Siemens & Halske merged parts of its activities with Schuckert & Co., Nuremberg in 1903 to become Siemens-Schuckert, Siemens & Halske AG specialized in communications engineering.
 During World War I, rotary engines of advanced and unusual design were produced under the Siemens-Halske brand, like the Siemens-Halske Sh.I and Sh.III.
-Later, Siemens established several company subsidiaries for which the Siemens & Halske AG functioned as a holding company.
+Siemens & Halske also produced large numbers of MG08/15 machineguns deployed for service of the Kaiser Imperial forces in World War I. Later, Siemens established several company subsidiaries for which the Siemens & Halske AG functioned as a holding company.

 During the Second World War, Siemens & Halske employed slave labour from concentration camps.